jasonbot/weblog/content/weblog/chains.md

 ## Map/Filter/Reduce

 Not much to write home about here, anyone can write these and I encourage each person to do it themselves using Go iterators.
+There's the usual suspects here along with various types of `Reduce` that all boil down to the base [`Accumulate`](https://pkg.go.dev/github.com/jasonbot/chains#Accumulate).

 ## Cleanups

 Similar to the above, pretty trivial to write.
-Can even treat these as specific cases of `Filter`.
+Can even treat these as specific cases of `Filter`. [`Compact` is one such case](https://pkg.go.dev/github.com/jasonbot/chains#Compact).

+## Basic Tests

+- There's an `Any` and an `All` for testing for conditions satisfied by the entire sequence; `Count` gets just the length.
+All are useful with `Tee`!

+## Slicing

+- `First` and `Last` do what they say; `FirstAndRest` is the CAR/CDR you didn't know you needed.
+- You can `TakeWhile` and `DropUntil` to start/end at a particular point.
+- You can `Repeat` an item N times, `Rotate` a slice so the first N items are moved to the back, `Repeat` each element N times, and `Cycle` the iterator which is just infinite repeats.

 ## Ruby Silliness

-- [`Flatten` takes an iterable of iterables and turns it into a flat iterable](https://pkg.go.dev/github.com/jasonbot/chains@v0.0.10#Flatten), but it doesn't do it to arbitrray levels of nesting like Ruby does.
+- [`Flatten` takes an iterable of iterables and turns it into a flat iterable](https://pkg.go.dev/github.com/jasonbot/chains#Flatten), but it doesn't do it to arbitrary levels of nesting like Ruby does.
 There are rules here dude.
-- [`Tap` is largely useless](https://pkg.go.dev/github.com/jasonbot/chains@v0.0.10#Tap), kind of like a forEach or a visitor that passes the item along.
+- [`Tap` is largely useless](https://pkg.go.dev/github.com/jasonbot/chains#Tap), kind of like a forEach or a visitor that passes the item along.
+- [`Partition` splits an iterator into two](https://pkg.go.dev/github.com/jasonbot/chains#Partition) based on a partition function, allowing you to e.g. split good/bad inputs into separate pipelines.
+A simpler [`Uniq`](https://pkg.go.dev/github.com/jasonbot/chains#Uniq) function just returns the first value of each key grouping instead.
+- There's also a `Tee` to get a tear-off copy of the iterator.
+- Similarly, [`GroupBy`](https://pkg.go.dev/github.com/jasonbot/chains#GroupBy) takes an ordered set of items and "bins' them based on a key function, allowing you to `for key, vals := range Partition { for val := range vals { ...} }`

 ## Combinatorics